Skip to content

 • Personal loan: Ask friends and family for a small startup loan, either with interest or in exchange for a stake in your business.

-• Government funding: Apply for funding through the Small Business Administration if you’re in the U.S., or get business grants and financing from the Government of Canada.
+• Government funding: If you’re in the U.S., apply for funding through the Small Business Administration or get business grants and financing from the Government of Canada.

-• Jobber Grants: The Jobber Grants program spotlights small home service businesses who do great things for their communities.
+• Jobber Grants: The Jobber Grants program spotlights small home service businesses that do great things for their communities.
 It offers $150,000 in available funding, distributed through 25 grants.

 Once you’ve applied for funding, set up a business bank account for income and expenses.

-Decide which fencing services you’re able and willing to provide to customers, like:
+Decide which services you’re able and willing to provide to customers, like:

 • Custom fence design